-PROPOSAL 3: APPROVAL, ON A NON-BINDING ADVISORY BASIS, OF THE 2013 COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS
+PROPOSAL 3: APPROVAL, ON A NON-BINDING ADVISORY BASIS, OF THE 2014 COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS

-Helix is seeking a shareholder vote, on a non-binding advisory basis, on the 2013 compensation of our named executive officers (commonly referred to as "say-on-pay").
-As described in detail under "Compensation Discussion and Analysis," our compensation programs are designed to achieve Helix's goal of attracting, retaining and motivating executive officers who can develop and execute our business strategy in a way that maximizes value for our shareholders through a range of business cyles.
+Helix is seeking a shareholder vote, on a non-binding advisory basis, on the 2014 compensation of our named executive officers (commonly referred to as "say-on-pay").
+As described in detail under "Compensation Discussion and Analysis," our compensation programs are designed to achieve Helix's goal of attracting, retaining and motivating executive officers who can develop and execute our business strategy in a way that maximizes value for our shareholders through a range of business cycles, and to align the compensation of our executive officers during the full range of those cycles.
 Shareholders are encouraged to read the "Compensation Discussion and Analysis," the accompanying compensation tables and the related narrative disclosure to better understand the compensation of our named executive officers.
-In deciding how to vote on this proposal, the board urges you to consider the following factors, which are more fully described in the "Compensation Discussion and Analysis:"
+In deciding how to vote on this proposal, the board urges you to consider the following factors, which are more fully described in the "Compensation Discussion and Analysis".

-- In 2013, we delivered strong financial results; - We selected a new peer group for 2013 compensation that was appropriate to our evolving business model; - Our compensation programs contain a large component of atrisk compensation of our named executive officers; and - Over the last several years, we have implemented executive compensation and corporate governance modifications to more closely align our executives with our shareholders.
+- In 2014, we delivered strong financial results; - Our compensation programs contain a large component of at-risk compensation of our named executive officers; and - Over the last several years, we have implemented executive compensation and corporate governance modifications to more closely align our executives with our shareholders.